with-watson/watson-services-pipeline-app/FRAMEWORK.md

 ## Setting up IBM Cloud

 1. If you do not already have an IBM Cloud account, [sign up here](https://console.ng.bluemix.net/registration).
-2. Log into IBM Cloud with your own credentials.
+2. Log in to IBM Cloud with your own credentials.
 3. Create a new application by clicking on the Create Resource button on the IBM Cloud Dashboard.
 4. On the left navigation, select Cloud Foundry Apps.
 5. Click on the SDK for Node.js option on the right.
-6. Enter your unique application name you though of before and click the Create button.
+6. Enter your unique application name you thought of before and click the Create button.
 7. Wait until the application is started and available.
 8. From the IBM Cloud Dashboard, select the newly created application.
 9. Select Connections on the left.